 Once the court determines that the trustee has completed all duties under the Bankruptcy and Insolvency Act, the trustee will be discharged.

-What Happens if Bankruptcy is Not Discharged?
+What Happens If Your Bankruptcy Is Not Discharged?

-The end goal in personal bankruptcy is to be discharged from it.
+The end goal of personal bankruptcy is to be discharged from it.
 Not being discharged from bankruptcy puts you in a vulnerable legal and financial situation.
 Until the discharge has been handled appropriately, all of your finances are essentially at a standstill.